nathaniel-mills/palo-alto-lab-1/README.md

 ## Instructions before building the infrastructure

-### 1. Retrieve Network Sandpit account credentials from SSO (If running this job locally)
+### 1. Ensure cli credentials are in the .aws config.

 ### 2. Create the S3 bucket in Network Sandpit account for the TF-State file.
 Copy these commands in CLI (new line after region)
 aws s3 mb s3://<bucket-name> --region <region>